 For example, your free shipping strategy will probably look very different between the two.

 Maybe your U.S. store, which only ships to Canada and Mexico, has free shipping on orders over $50 for domestic customers but $75 for international.
-While your Spanish store offers free shipping across the board for any EU county, but places a threshold for all other European nations.
+While your Spanish store offers free shipping across the board for any EU country, but places a threshold for all other European nations.

 Click here to set up your free trial with ShipperHQ